f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 git checkout main
 ```

-### 3.2 Update routes
+### 3.2 Update Routes

 Now let's take a look at the structure.
 In the `routes` you can see two files - `.new` and `.js`.
-So we will need to rename those - the current ones to the `old` for record, and the new one to the current script.
+So we will need to rename those - the current one to the `old` for record, and the new one to the current script.

 ```bash
 ├── Jenkinsfile